“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” - Maya Angelou

 Self-care isn’t a luxury, it’s a necessity that costs $0

-Self-care has been marketed as fancy spa days and expensive products, and while we love a good spa day a much as anyone else, this is really not what "true-self-care" is all about.
+Self-care has been marketed as fancy spa days and expensive products, and while we love a good spa day as much as anyone else, this is not what "true self-care" is all about.

 The marketed version we're all familiar with should probably be called something more like external care or body-focused care.
 Ironically, externally focused action is the last place we want to start because everything flows from the inside out.